chrysplusplus/adventofcode2020/readme.md

 ## Day 1

-Finding two in a list that sum to 2020.
+Part One: Find the product of two integers in a list that sum to 2020.

+Part Two: Find the product of three integers in a list that sum to 2020.